tud-pses/pses_ucbridge/README.md

 # PSES UcBridge

-This package provides a communication inferface to a microcontroller connected through a serial connection and is fully integrated within ROS.
+This ROS-package provides a communication inferface to a microcontroller connected through a serial connection and published sensor information from a microcontoller on topics.

 ### Prerequisites